-In both scenarios, the patterns of contribution to elasticity of λ in the 3-year rotation was slightly different from the 2-year and 4-year rotations.
-The contribution of plant survival rate to elasticity of λ was non-existent in C2, S2, C4, S4, and O4 (absolute zeros) but minimal in C3, S3, and O4 (very small positive values).
+In both scenarios, the patterns of contribution to elasticity of λ in the 3-year rotation were slightly different from the 2-year and 4-year rotations.
+The contribution of plant survival rate to elasticity of λ was non-existent in C2, S2, C4, S4, and O4 (absolute zeroes) but minimal in C3, S3, and O4 (very small positive values).
 The difference in contribution of plant survival rate on O3 and O4 might be attributed to the different companion crops to oat (red clover in O3 and alfalfa in O4).

 Scenario 1